logoPET OWNER VERSION

 These animals have a strong sense of place and rank in their herd or family.
 At approximately 2 years of age, many healthy potbellied pigs will develop a more aggressive personality and challenge other potbellied pigs or people for position and status.
 Small children and even adults can be in danger from an aggressive 100-pound pig.
 It is at this stage that many potbellied pigs are either abandoned or placed in animal shelters.

 Male potbellied pigs should not be kept as pets unless they are neutered.
 Neutering at an early age (2 to 3 months) is recommended to avoid development of an aggressive personality.
 A male pig that is rescued or adopted from a shelter should be neutered as soon as possible.
-Early spaying may also improve the temperament of female pigs. ( See also Breeding and Reproduction of Potbellied Pigs)
+Early spaying may also improve the temperament of female pigs. ( See also heading on page Breeding and Reproduction of Potbellied Pigs)

 For More Information